NathanTrowers/study-log/README.md

 # **study-buddy-api** and **tunnel-vision**

 There are no special installation instructions for **study-buddy-api** and **tunnel-vision**.
 They will run smoothly when `sudo docker compose up` or `sudo docker compose up spirit-library tunnel-vision` is run.
 The container name for **study-buddy-api** is *spirit-library*.

+# A Note on the Testing Procedures
+For the back-end, unit tests were run for the validators using Jest, and API tests were run using Postman.
+Included in this repo is the Postman API collection used, a fully automated test suite (when run using the collection runner).

+For the front-end, unit tests were run for all compoenents and pure functions using Jest, and end-to-end testing for the app was conducted using Cypress.